HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 ## Option to configure Content-Security-Policy Frame Options

 === "Containers"
-    A new configuration option in the `custom-values.yaml` file allows to configure [Content Security Policy:frame-ancestors](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configuring-content-security-policy-frame-options) for DX Core and all the add-on applications to Core such as Digital Asset Management and Ring API.
+    A new configuration option in the `custom-values.yaml` file allows you to configure [Content Security Policy:frame-ancestors](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configuring-content-security-policy-frame-options) for DX Core and all the add-on applications to Core such as Digital Asset Management and Ring API.

 ## Option to configure SameSite Cookie Attribute

 === "Containers"
-    A new configuration option in the `custom-values.yaml` file allows to configure [SameSite Cookie Attribute](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configuring-samesite-cookie-attribute) for DX Core and all the add-on applications to Core such as Digital Asset Management and Ring API.
+    A new configuration option in the `custom-values.yaml` file allows you to configure [SameSite Cookie Attribute](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configuring-samesite-cookie-attribute) for DX Core and all the add-on applications to Core such as Digital Asset Management and Ring API.

 ## Option to configure aspect ratios for cropping of images in DAM